matt-powelldev2784/matt-powelldev2784/readme.md

 Node JS API Server built to enable a front end to serve an image library.
 Images are hosted in an AWS S3 Bucket.
 CICD implemented using github actions.
-The node server is hosted in an AWS EC2 Instance.
+The node server is deployed in an AWS EC2 Instance.
-It uses an AWS Lamda function to generate image thumbnails.
+Image thumbnail generation is facilitated by an AWS Lambda function.
 Secure pre-signed URL's are provided to upload the images directly to AWS S3 which minimises the load on the Node Server.

 ### React Image Library Client